strapdata/elassandra/docs/elassandra/source/mapping.rst

           }
         }

-Note that because doc_values is true by default for a not analyzed field, it does not appear in the mapping.
+Note that because doc_values is true by default for a keyword field, it does not appear in the mapping.

 Parent-Child Relationship
 -------------------------